The page covers:

 In 1902 the church of S. Eligio dei Sellai was pulled down because of its precarious condition; it was an XVIIIth century building designed by Carlo de Dominicis for the farriers' guild.
 Two other Roman churches are still dedicated to St. Eligius: S. Eligio dei Fabbri (blacksmiths) and S. Eligio degli Orefici (goldsmiths).

-Centrale Montemartini: Satyr assaulting a nymph: copy of a statue from Pergamum (IInd century BC) which was found in 1889 near S. Grisogono; you may wish to see some famous Roman copies of statues from Pergamo. i.e. the Dying Galatian, the Ludovisi Gaul and the Persian Warrior
+Centrale Montemartini: Satyr assaulting a nymph: copy of a statue from Pergamum (IInd century BC) which was found in 1889 near S. Grisogono; you may wish to see some other famous Roman copies of statues from Pergamo. i.e. the Dying Galatian, the Ludovisi Gaul and the Persian Warrior

 (above) Fašade of the former tobacco factory; (below) detail of the inscription